Three Minute Thesis Competition (3MT®)

 • These skills are critical for all graduate students across all academic disciplines.

-The competition will be open to all graduate students, including masters, specialist and doctoral students.
+The competition will be open to all graduate students, including masters, specialist, and doctoral students.

 • Several masters/specialist-level and doctoral winners will be selected, as well as a grand prize winner.